ApiRTC/reactNativeApiRTC/README.md

 ### iOS
 - install Xcode and command line tools
-- run `pod update` from ios folder
+- run `pod update` from ios folder (cd ios)
-- run `npx react-native run-ios` or run project from Xcode workspace
+- run `npm run ios` or run project from Xcode workspace

 ### Android:
-- run `react-native run-android` or run project from Android Studio
+- run `npm run android` or run project from Android Studio

 ## ApiRTC key
 For this demo we use the ApiKey "myDemoApiKey".
 Please register on our website to get [your own private ApiKey](https://cloud.apizee.com/register)